-The Statement of Work (SOW) is a document that enables offeror’s to clearly understand the government’s needs for the work to be done in developing or producing the goods or services to be delivered by a contractor.
+The Statement of Work (SOW) is a document that enables the offeror to clearly understand the government’s needs for the work to be done in developing or producing the goods or services to be delivered by a contractor.
 It defines (either directly or by reference to other documents) all work (non-specification) performance requirements for a contractor.
-It also facilitates the preparation of a proposal and aids the Government in conduct of the source selection and contract administration after award.
+It also facilitates the preparation of a proposal and aids the Government in the conduct of the source selection and contract administration after award.

 The preparation of an effective SOW requires both an understanding of the goods or services that are needed to satisfy a particular requirement and an ability to define what is required in specific, performance-based, quantitative terms.
 The SOW should reference qualitative and quantitative design and performance requirements contained in specifications developed according to MIL-STD-961.

-Checklist: Statement of Work (SOW)
+Checklist: Statement of Work (SOW) Checklist

-A well-written SOW has the following attributes:
+A Well-Written Statement of Work (SOW) has the following attributes:

 - Specifies requirements clearly to permit the government and offeror’s to estimate the probable cost and the offeror to determine the levels of expertise, manpower, and other resources needed to accomplish the task.

 - States the specific duties of the contractor in such a way that the contractor knows what is required and can complete all tasks to the satisfaction of the contract administration office.